Valastiri/the-rat-pack/install-guide.md

 5. Drag and drop the contents of `instance-update.zip` into the `config` folder.
 6. Replace all files.

-# Changelog
+## Changelog

-- Added this guide
+- All configs are release ready.